 Range Management Jobs

-The rangeland management training program prepares you for entry-level jobs in the field of natural resources or to become a reindeer entrepreneur.
+HLRM program combines academic and indigenous knowledge at the local, national and international levels to offer courses which help prepare students for entry-level jobs in the field of natural resources or to become a reindeer entrepreneur.

 - Community health expert